EUROPEAN FAMILY THERAPY ASSOCIATION

 In order to become an ordinary member of the NFTO-Chamber the applying National Association must:

-- Show a clear organisational structure with a Board with elected members, records of membership, regular General Assemblies and Board meetings.
+- Demonstrate they have a clear organisational structure with a Board of elected members, records of membership, regular General Assemblies and Board meetings.

 - Use clear and public criteria of admission.